 <source> HTML element specifies multiple media resources for the

 <audio> element, or the

 <video> element.
-It is an empty element, meaning that it has no content and does not have a closing tag.
+It is a void element, meaning that it has no content and does not have a closing tag.
 It is commonly used to offer the same media content in multiple file formats in order to provide compatibility with a broad range of browsers given their differing support for image file formats and media file formats.

 |Permitted content||None; it is a void element.|